smallwat3r/shhh/README.md

 ## Is there an API?

-Yes, you can find some doc [here](https://github.com/smallwat3r/shhh/tree/master/shhh/api).
+Yes, you can find the doc [here](https://app.swaggerhub.com/apis-docs/smallwat3r/shhh-api/1.0.0).

 Also, checkout [shhh-cli](https://github.com/smallwat3r/shhh-cli),
 a Go client to interact with the Shhh API from the terminal.